 California Criminal Statute of Limitations Laws

 California's criminal statute of limitations sets limits for how long a prosecutor may wait to file formal criminal charges.
 As in other states, there is no time limit to bring charges for crimes such as murder or embezzlement of public funds.
-But lesser felonies have a 3-year statute of limitations, while misdemeanors are two to three years.
+But lesser felonies have a three-year statute of limitations, while misdemeanors have two to three years.

 Statute of Limitations Basics